guest post by Jenny Lyons

 When presenting qualitative data, we want to balance visuals that are broad enough to display the full set of data but are also visualized in a way that allows viewers to pull stories from the data.
 This is a hard balance to strike, and a spectrum display can do so very well.
-In my first qualitative blog post, I introduced this chart type and gave a real-world example.
 A spectrum display compares the relationship between qualitative cases and themes, using a simple, at-a-glance visual.

 Let’s look at an example and break it down.
 This one was originally cited in Stuart Henderson’s article “Visualizing Qualitative Data in Evaluation Research” (a great article if you haven’t read it):